Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

-Using total hyper-triples, we can now express and prove sound (which we have done in \isabelle{}) the following rules, which solve the aforementioned limitations:

-As can be seen, the rule \namerule{Frame} can be used for \emph{any} hyper-assertion expressed in the syntax defined in~\secref{subsec:syntactic-assertions}.
-Unlike the rule \namerule{WhileSync}, the rule \namerule{WhileSyncTot} does not have the $\emp{}$ disjunct in the postcondition of its conclusion anymore, and thus can be used to prove hyperproperties of the form $\exists^+ \forall^*$!
-It achieves this by requiring that (1) the loop body $C$ terminates (in the sense of \defref{def:total-triples}), and (2) that the loop itself terminates, by requiring that a variant $e$ decreases in all executions.
+\thibault{Using terminating hyper-triples, we can now express and prove sound (which we have done in \isabelle{}) the two rules \namerule{Frame} and \namerule{WhileSyncTerm} in \figref{fig:terminating-rules}, which solve the aforementioned limitations.} The rule \namerule{Frame} can be used for \emph{any} hyper-assertion expressed in the syntax defined in~\secref{subsec:syntactic-assertions}.
+Unlike the rule \namerule{WhileSync}, the rule \thibault{\namerule{WhileSyncTerm}} does not have the $\emp{}$ disjunct in the postcondition of its conclusion anymore, and thus can be used to prove hyperproperties of the form $\exists^+ \forall^*$!
+It achieves this by requiring that (1) the loop body $C$ terminates (in the sense of \defref{def:total-triples}), and (2) that the loop itself terminates \thibault{(also in the sense of \defref{def:total-triples})}, by requiring that a variant $e$ decreases in all executions.
 The initial value of the variant $e$ is stored in the logical variable $t^L$, such that it can be referred to in the postcondition.
-Note that we can prove a total variant of each loop rule presented in \secref{sec:loops}, by doing something similar as point (2) here, in order to obtain a complete proof system for total hyper-triples.